lynnlangit/TeamTeri/5_Public_Cloud_Genomics/GCP-Genomics/README.md

 # Google Cloud Platform for Genomics Pipelines

-<img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/GCP-Genomics.png" width=600>

 Genomics on GCP includes using data, service and patterns.
 This page summarizes these topics.

+<img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/GCP-Genomics.png" width=600>

-**IMPORTANT:** - For more detail, see my open source course `gcp-for-bioinformatics` at https://github.com/lynnlangit/gcp-for-bioinformatics
+❗**IMPORTANT:** - For more detail on implementation, see my open source course `gcp-for-bioinformatics` at https://github.com/lynnlangit/gcp-for-bioinformatics

 ---